FAQ - NHSMUN Online

 Will the conference schedule be the same for the virtual and in-person conferences?
 All elements of NHSMUN programming will be featured in both conference formats, including opening and closing ceremonies, guest speakers, delegate social, etc. However, it is unreasonable to expect students to sit at multiple, hours-long committee sessions in front of a computer screen all day long.
 Accordingly, adjustments will be made to virtual committee session scheduling, as well as the inclusion of more frequent breaks.
 This will help us to offer the same rigorous committee experience without exhausting students or teachers.
 The precise scheduling for the online conference is still being developed, but we will release more information to our registrants as soon as possible.

 Will the conference only be offered in the US Eastern (New York) time zone?
 Time zones are a challenge for virtual conferences, especially at NHSMUN, where we are fortunate to have participants from dozens of countries around the world.
 Likewise, this international, diverse participant group is an important component of the NHSMUN experience.
 In order to best accommodate schools all around the world, committee schedules will be tailored to various time zones during the conference dates.
-Faculty and delegates can then choose to participate in the offering that is most convenient for their schedule and time zone.
 Similar to the above question about schedules, this information will be released soon to registrants.